Christopher-DSA/SQL-Project/cleaning_data.md

 By selecting just distinct rows, the number of rows is less than the number of rows when we just select all rows with no filtering.

-Therfore before using this data to answer questions, we will remoce the duplicate rows.
+Therefore before using this data to answer questions, we will remove the duplicate rows.

 ## 4. The column 'userid' in the analytics table is redundant?
 The value of user_id is null for every row and it is also not used in any other table as a primary key or a foreign key.